GeorgeMac/idicon/cmd/idicon/README.md

 `idicon svg -w 5 -h 5 GeorgeMac`

-This command will produce the following:
+This command will produce something similar to the following:

 ```xml
 <svg width="250" height="250">